-The Marching Sycamores use the following instruments: Piccolo, Clarinet, Alto Saxophone, Tenor Saxophone, Trumpet, Mellophone, Trombone, Baritone, Sousaphone, Crash Cymbals, Snare Drum, Quads/Tenor Drums, Bass Drums.
+The Marching Sycamores use the following instruments: Piccolo, Clarinet, Alto Saxophone, Tenor Saxophone, Trumpet, Mellophone, Trombone, Baritone, Sousaphone, Crash Cymbals, Snare Drum, Quads/Tenor Drums, and Bass Drums.

 Will this count for my P.E.
 Foundational Credit?

-No, Marching band doesn’t count for PE credit or fine arts credit it counts as a free elective.
+No, Marching band doesn’t count for PE credit or fine arts credit, it counts as a free elective.

 What can I work on now to be better for band camp?

 You could start memorizing your Pregame music or the Short Cheers.
 You could also keep your “chops” in shape by practicing just a little every day.
 Even just ten minutes a day will keep you stronger than going weeks without playing.
 If you don’t have an instrument with you and you are a brass player, you could buzz on your mouthpiece.
 This will help keep your embouchure strong.
 If you are a woodwind player, you can do the time-tested traditional “air fingering” of your parts. ☺